 1. Early Ageing

-The number one sign of oxidative stress is early aging.
+The number one sign of oxidative stress is early ageing.
 At a cellular level, oxidative stress causes damage making us look older, quicker.
 For example a heavy smoker will have a lot of oxidative stress, compared to a non-smoker of the same ages with similar lifestyle factors.
 The smoker will often have more wrinkles and look aged in comparison.

 Inflammation is the precursor to oxidative stress.
 So generally people experiencing high inflammation will also have high oxidative stress.